Fleas in Spain: Pet Owner's Guide to Identification

 Households with three or more pets that experience repeated flea problems despite treatment often have an environmental reservoir that home treatment isn’t reaching.
 A professional inspection can identify the source.

-Holiday Homes and Rental Properties
+What About Fleas in Holiday Homes and Rental Properties?

 If you manage a rental property and tenants report fleas, professional treatment is the fastest and most reliable solution — and it protects you from liability.
 Dormant flea pupae in an empty property need professional-level treatment to eliminate fully.